 There is another form of persuasive authority that can arise in cases that are heard from multiple judges, like the panel of three judges that heard the case above.
 When the judges on the panel do not all agree, they will usually issue multiple opinions explaining their disagreement.
 Whatever opinion has the support of a majority of the court is called the majority opinion and becomes the one that operates as law going forward, binding on the courts below it.
 A judge who was on the panel but disagreed with the majority may write a dissenting opinion, explaining their disagreement.
-Judges may also write a concurring opinion if they agree with the majority but may have additional thoughts to add or a slightly different way of viewing the dispute.21 When a court is not bound by an earlier opinion in their own system, they may take the view of these concurring or dissenting opinions if they think this is the better way to view the law.22
+Judges may also write a concurring opinion if they agree with the majority but may have additional thoughts to add or a slightly different way of viewing the dispute.
+20 Courts that are not directly bound by the majority opinion may take the view of these concurring or dissenting opinions if they think this is the better way to view the law.
+21